AndersonMamede/base64-file-encoder/README.md

 ### encode(inputFilePath, [outputFilePath], [callback])

 Base64 encodes the contents of a file and outputs it to another file ($outputFilePath) or to the same file (if outputPath is not provided).
 Both outputFilePath and callback are optional.
+This function returns a promise.
+For the sake of backward compatibility, this function also accepts a callback as third parameter.

 ### decode(inputFilePath, [outputFilePath], [callback])

 Decodes the contents of a base64 encoded file and outputs it to another file ($outputFilePath) or to the same file (if outputPath is not provided).
 Both outputFilePath and callback are optional.
+This function returns a promise.
+For the sake of backward compatibility, this function also accepts a callback as third parameter.

 ## License ##